QuestCraftPlusPlus/QuestCraft/README.md

 # QuestCraft
 ![QC](/QCSimple3.jpg)

-QuestCraft, utilizing Vivecraft and Pojlib, is a standalone port of Minecraft: Java Edition to Oculus Quest Headsets.
+QuestCraft, utilizing Vivecraft and Pojlib, is a standalone port of Minecraft: Java Edition to Meta Quest Headsets.
 With a team of three main developers and 11 third-party developers, over the past year, we have not only gotten the bestselling game, Minecraft: Java Edition running on Android, but we have also worked with third-party developers to bring it into Virtual Reality on the Meta Quest and Pico Neo line of standalone HMDs.

 # Features
 - ### **Roomscale Minecraft VR!**